Sir Guy Weston

 Guy Weston has been Chairman of Wittington Investments Limited and the Garfield Weston Foundation since 2000.
 Guy’s career began in investment banking before he moved to Associated British Foods plc as Managing Director of Jacksons of Piccadilly and then The Ryvita Co.
 Guy studied at Oxford University and INSEAD.

 Emma Adamo graduated from Stanford University and has an MBA from INSEAD.
-She is a Director of ABF and Deputy Chair of the Weston Family Foundation in Canada.
-Emma joined the Wittington Board in 2011.
+She is a Director of ABF and Trustee of the Weston Family Foundation in Canada, having formerly been its Chair.

 Sir Harry Djanogly

 Sir Harry joined the WIL board in 2009 as a non-executive director.
 His background is in the textiles industry where he built and ran Coats Viyella and predecessor companies.
 He has extensive experience as a non-executive of public and private companies and is a well-known philanthropist with particular focus in education and the arts.

 Martin Hattrell was educated at Ampleforth College, Yorkshire and read Literae Humaniores at The Queen’s College, Oxford.
 After Oxford he studied law at The College of Law and undertook his articles at Slaughter and May, qualifying in 1987.
 Martin was a partner at Slaughter and May from May 1994 until May 2019 practising as a corporate lawyer and prior to his retirement from the firm was head of one of its corporate groups.
 He joined the Wittington Board in July 2018 and became Wittington’s General Counsel in June 2019.

-Kate Hobhouse graduated from Bristol University and has worked across all departments in Fortnum & Mason before becoming Director in 1998, non-executive-Director in 2005 and subsequently as Chairman in 2008.
+Kate Hobhouse graduated from Bristol University and has worked across all departments in Fortnum & Mason before becoming a Director in 1998, non-executive-Director in 2005 and has been Chair of the F&M Board since 2008.
 Kate joined the Wittington Board in October 2000 and is also a Trustee of the Garfield Weston Foundation.

 Charles joined Wittington in 2001 and is responsible for the investment strategy.
 Before joining he worked in investment banking in both M&A and equity research for BZW and as a management consultant for Braxton Associates/Deloitte Consulting.
-Charles studied Economics at Durham University and gained an MBA from Columbia Business School.
+Charles studied Economics at Durham University and gained an MBA (Beta Gamma Sigma) from Columbia Business School.
 Charles joined the board in 2012.